dj-nlx/lpm/README.md

 # Go lpm package

-Tree-bitmap least prefix match (LPM) implementation in Go.
+Tree-bitmap least prefix match (LPM) implementation in GoLang.
 The information about this algorithm can be found [here](https://cseweb.ucsd.edu/~varghese/PAPERS/willpaper.pdf) It supports both Ipv4/Ipv6 lookups and user-defined data types to be associated with prefixes

 # How to use in your project